BenjaminDupre/tsvr/README.md

 *for a general overview of results, please download zip of the repository, open "R files", open presentation.Rmd file with R Studio program and knit it for a Html page*

 ## Preliminary Results :heartpulse:
-This repository contains preliminary results of the study called "Behavioural changes induced by tactile stimulation in VR".
+This repository contains code & preliminary results of the study called "Behavioural changes induced by tactile stimulation in VR".

 **The expirience is built in:**
 * Virtual Reality using Unity.